Mad Dog Höek

 "Mad Dog Höek" is the eighth episode of the second season of The Ren & Stimpy Show.
 It originally aired on Nickelodeon in the United States on November 21, 1992.

+It is the first episode to be produced primarily at Games Animation and the first where Billy West voices Ren.

 Plot

 Ren and Stimpy have joined a professional wrestling match under the stage names of Mad Dog Höek and Killer Kadoogan.
 Stimpy expresses concern about injuries, but Ren reassures him that professional wrestling is artificial and that no one will be harmed.
 Their next opponents are the hulking Lout brothers, Lump and Loaf.

 On the first round, Ren bites Lump's brain, which temporarily incapacitates him; he however rejuvenates after drinking tea and squeezes him with his abdominal muscles.
 Stimpy tries to fight, but Lump chews him like bubble gum and releases him after blowing a bubble.
 Stimpy believes the fight to be fun, having acquired a masochistic love of pain, while Ren is horrified.

 Lump squashes Stimpy and pulls his tongue while Loaf watches and yawns; he launches up into the air and catches Stimpy with his buttocks, slamming into the floor.
 He pulls Stimpy's legs after trapping him.
 Stimpy calls out Ren, who is relaxing with a book nearby, and forces him to fight.
 Lump tries to catch Ren with his hands, but fails as Ren is too small and agile; he however steps on Ren's tail.
 Ren decides to lift Lump's foot to release his tail, but it is too heavy; he did break his shoe and finds a wart.
 Realizing the opportunity, he bites it, causing Lump to shriek in pain.

 Lump and Loaf become angered, and they beat up Ren violently; they break conventional wrestling rules by using machinery to twist Ren's neck and chokeholding him, which they did not get caught for by manipulating the referee's oversight; they even run on Ren's head with a car.
 They beat up the duo, only to play defeat, as the duo had angered them to their breaking point and they are not willing to kill the duo.
 They swear to actually hurt the duo at Hollywood, Yugoslavia, their hometown.
 Ren prepares to speak, only to be interrupted by Stimpy, who nonsensically rants about an individual named Darren and breaks his tongue in the process.

+The farewell segment from season 1 appears for the final time with Billy West voicing Ren for the first full time, produced shortly during between before, and after Kricfalusi's departure.